saurabhmaurya15/sidekiq_manager/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Saurabh Maurya/sidekiq_manager.
+Bug reports and pull requests are welcome on GitHub at https://github.com/saurabhmaurya15/sidekiq_manager.

+## Motivation

+This gem is inspired by [capistrano-sidekiq](https://github.com/seuros/capistrano-sidekiq/issues/130).